 La vieja aya es muy severa.
 (The old governess is very strict.)

 Esta es mi aya favorita.
 (This is my favorite governess.)

-As you can see, mastering these four words can be a little bit tricky, but if you learn their spelling and their meaning correctly, you will not have any problem with them.
+As you can see, mastering these four words can be a bit tricky.
+But now that you’ve learned their spelling and their meaning, it should be much easier to tell them apart.

-Now try to think of sentences where you would use one or more of these words and put your knowledge to the test.
+Now try to think of sentences where you would use one or more of these four words and put your knowledge to the test!